s0metea/satellites-blockchain/README.md

 # satellites-blockchain
     Note!
-Linux is only supported.
+The project is unfinished, some parts of it may be broken and not working at all.

 ## Network topology